Migrating from OpenAI API to Anthropic API

 TL;DR

-• Yes, you can switch - Anthropic even offers an OpenAI SDK compatibility layer for quick testing
+• Yes, you can switch - Anthropic offers an OpenAI SDK compatibility layer for quick testing

-• System message handling, image inputs, and tool calling schemas all change
+• System message handling, image inputs, tool calling schemas, and temperature handling all change

-• You gain prompt caching (up to 90% savings), extended thinking, and PDF support
+• You gain prompt caching (up to 90% savings), adaptive thinking on Opus 4.7, and PDF support

 Why Switch from OpenAI to Anthropic?

 Developers are increasingly moving workloads to the Anthropic API for a few concrete reasons.
-Claude's extended thinking gives you step-by-step reasoning traces, which helps with complex code generation and analysis tasks.
+Claude Opus 4.7 - released April 16, 2026 - is Anthropic's current flagship, with a standout jump in agentic coding performance and high-resolution vision (images up to 3.75 megapixels, more than triple prior models).
+Its adaptive thinking mode lets Claude decide when and how much extended reasoning to apply, without you manually specifying token budgets.
 Prompt caching can cut costs by up to 90% on repeated context, which matters at scale.
 And features like native PDF processing and citations aren't available through OpenAI's API at all.

 Still, this isn't a drop-in swap.
 The request format is different, system messages work differently, and tool calling uses its own schema.
 If you've fine-tuned prompts specifically for GPT-4o or GPT-5, expect to spend time adjusting them for Claude.